 Recording of a 90-minute CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide estate planners with a comprehensive guide to estate planning tax challenges and opportunities for clients who have tax presence in both the United States and Canada.
+This CLE/CPE webinar will provide estate planners with a comprehensive guide to estate planning tax challenges and opportunities for clients who have a tax presence in both the United States and Canada.
 The panel will discuss the U.S. tax law and treaty provisions that govern tax and fiduciary rules in both Canada and the United States.
-The webinar will focus on the U.S. tax and other consequences for Canadian clients with U.S. tax presence and U.S. taxpayers with Canadian-based pension and other assets.
+The webinar will focus on the U.S. tax and other consequences for Canadian clients with U.S. tax presence and U.S. taxpayers with Canadian-based pensions and other assets.

 - U.S. estate tax regime